Nuance Communications (NASDAQ:NUAN) Sees Unusually-High Trading Volume

-Several research analysts have recently commented on the stock.
-Wedbush lowered shares of Nuance Communications from an “outperform” rating to a “neutral” rating in a research note on Tuesday.
-Craig Hallum lowered shares of Nuance Communications from a “buy” rating to a “hold” rating and lowered their price objective for the company from $58.00 to $56.00 in a research note on Tuesday.
-Barclays raised their price objective on shares of Nuance Communications from $47.00 to $60.00 and gave the company an “overweight” rating in a research note on Thursday, January 21st.
-Morgan Stanley raised their price objective on shares of Nuance Communications from $41.00 to $60.00 and gave the company an “overweight” rating in a research note on Tuesday, January 19th.
-They noted that the move was a valuation call.
-Finally, SVB Leerink raised their price objective on shares of Nuance Communications from $54.00 to $55.00 and gave the company an “outperform” rating in a research note on Tuesday, February 9th.
-One analyst has rated the stock with a sell rating, three have assigned a hold rating and five have assigned a buy rating to the company.
-The stock currently has an average rating of “Hold” and an average price target of $50.57.
+Several equities research analysts recently weighed in on NUAN shares.
+Wedbush reiterated a “neutral” rating on shares of Nuance Communications in a research note on Monday.
+Craig Hallum restated a “hold” rating and issued a $56.00 price target (down previously from $58.00) on shares of Nuance Communications in a research note on Monday.
+Zacks Investment Research upgraded shares of Nuance Communications from a “sell” rating to a “hold” rating in a research note on Wednesday, April 14th.
+Barclays raised their price target on shares of Nuance Communications from $47.00 to $60.00 and gave the company an “overweight” rating in a research note on Thursday, January 21st.
+Finally, SVB Leerink raised their price target on shares of Nuance Communications from $54.00 to $55.00 and gave the company an “outperform” rating in a research note on Tuesday, February 9th.
+One analyst has rated the stock with a sell rating, three have given a hold rating and five have issued a buy rating to the stock.
+Nuance Communications currently has a consensus rating of “Hold” and an average price target of $50.57.

-In other Nuance Communications news, CFO Daniel David Tempesta sold 120,342 shares of the firm’s stock in a transaction that occurred on Monday, April 12th.
-The shares were sold at an average price of $52.95, for a total transaction of $6,372,108.90.
-Following the sale, the chief financial officer now owns 382,687 shares of the company’s stock, valued at $20,263,276.65.
-The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-0.48% of the stock is currently owned by company insiders.
+In related news, CFO Daniel David Tempesta sold 120,342 shares of the firm’s stock in a transaction that occurred on Monday, April 12th.
+The shares were sold at an average price of $52.95, for a total value of $6,372,108.90.
+Following the completion of the transaction, the chief financial officer now owns 382,687 shares of the company’s stock, valued at approximately $20,263,276.65.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+Company insiders own 0.48% of the company’s stock.

-A number of hedge funds have recently added to or reduced their stakes in NUAN.
-Clearview Wealth Advisors LLC acquired a new stake in Nuance Communications during the fourth quarter worth approximately $31,000.
-Neo Ivy Capital Management acquired a new position in shares of Nuance Communications in the 4th quarter valued at $44,000.
-Wolff Wiese Magana LLC acquired a new position in shares of Nuance Communications in the 4th quarter valued at $73,000.
-Childress Capital Advisors LLC acquired a new position in shares of Nuance Communications in the 4th quarter valued at $82,000.
-Finally, Ellevest Inc. increased its holdings in shares of Nuance Communications by 7,265.6% in the 4th quarter.
-Ellevest Inc. now owns 2,357 shares of the software maker’s stock valued at $104,000 after acquiring an additional 2,325 shares during the period.
-97.93% of the stock is currently owned by institutional investors.
+A number of institutional investors have recently bought and sold shares of NUAN.
+First Trust Advisors LP boosted its stake in Nuance Communications by 1.9% in the 1st quarter.
+First Trust Advisors LP now owns 40,358 shares of the software maker’s stock worth $683,000 after purchasing an additional 766 shares during the period.
+Cubist Systematic Strategies LLC lifted its position in Nuance Communications by 380.0% in the 3rd quarter.
+Cubist Systematic Strategies LLC now owns 23,188 shares of the software maker’s stock worth $770,000 after buying an additional 18,357 shares in the last quarter.
+Fort Baker Capital Management LP purchased a new stake in Nuance Communications in the 3rd quarter worth approximately $5,334,000.
+Mercer Global Advisors Inc. ADV lifted its position in Nuance Communications by 73.6% in the 3rd quarter.
+Mercer Global Advisors Inc. ADV now owns 52,563 shares of the software maker’s stock worth $1,745,000 after buying an additional 22,292 shares in the last quarter.
+Finally, Virtu Financial LLC lifted its position in Nuance Communications by 135.9% in the 3rd quarter.
+Virtu Financial LLC now owns 45,057 shares of the software maker’s stock worth $1,495,000 after buying an additional 25,956 shares in the last quarter.
+97.93% of the stock is owned by hedge funds and other institutional investors.

 Nuance Communications Company Profile (NASDAQ:NUAN)